mwarning/testmesh/README.md

 Notes:
  - 32Bit node identifiers are mapped to and from IP addresses
- - the hop count metric is used in all examples (so far)
+ - the hop count metric is used in all examples (yet)
+ - all protocols here use Ethernet packets / layer-2 to communicate
+ - the implementations assume no bad behaving participants or threat actors
+ - the protocol code is not endianess safe (yet)
  - `DSR` stands for `Dynamic Source Routing`
  - `AODV` stands for `Ad-hoc On-demand Distance Vector`
- - the number after a routing protocol names variants
+ - the number after a routing protocol name is for variants

 ## Usage